Setting Up Your Categories

 To get to your categories, you can click on 'Setup' then 'Configure' then 'Categories.'

-Notice that once you have employee data entered, you will see a small number next to some categories - that denotes the number of employees that belong to this category.
-You can click on the category name to be taken to another screen that shows you the actual employee names (so you can send them a message etc.)
+Notice that once you have any Employee data entered, you will see a small number next to some Categories - that denotes the number of Employees that belong to this Category.

 You cannot delete a Category that has employees attached to it.
 You can easily tell if a category has employees by the number next to it (showing the number of employees belonging to that category).
 You need to either reassign all those employees to another category, OR delete those employees before you can delete the category.